lessons learned

 3. Make a product worth talking about.
 Sounds obvious.
 If it’s so obvious, then why don’t the other big companies ship stuff like this?
 Most of them are paralyzed going to meetings where they sand off the rough edges.

 How many events have you attended that you still remember years later?
 (Or a month later?)
-It’s possible to create events that are memorable.
+It’s possible to create memorable events.
 And the best ones are memorable not because they had great content or great presenters, but because wonderful, unexpected things happened there.
 We know how to create events like this: by using participant-driven approaches.
 But we are afraid to take the risk of trying event formats that are different.
 Apple took that risk with the iPad launch.
 If we event planners won’t take the risk, who will?

 6. Create a culture of wonder.
 Microsoft certainly has the engineers, the developers and the money to launch this.
 So why did they do the Zune instead?
 Because they never did the hard cultural work of creating the internal expectation that shipping products like this is possible and important.